Bisila Bokoko

-Bisila África Bokoko Toichoa (born June 26, 1974) is a Spanish-born American businesswoman, entrepreneur, speaker and philanthropist.
-She is the founder and CEO of BBES, a New York-based business development agency that represents, promotes and markets brands internationally.
+Bisila Bokoko (born June 26, 1974) is a Spanish-born American businesswoman.
+She is the founder and CEO of BBES (Bisila Bokoko Embassy Services) a New York-based business development agency that represents, promotes and markets brands internationally.
 Prior to starting her company, she held the position of executive director of the Spain-US Chamber of Commerce in New York City from 2005 to 2012.

+Born and raised in Spain to Equatorial Guinean parents, she has become a naturalized citizen of the United States.

 Personal life and education

 Bokoko is a native of Valencia, Spain.
 Her family roots stemmed from the Bubi people in Malabo, Equatorial Guinea.
 In a Huffington Post article of January 2015, she says: "I am a cultural hybrid.
 I was born in Spain to African parents, became an American citizen and have been living in New York City for the last fifteen years."

 Bokoko attended Universidad San Pablo, Madrid, Spain where she earned an MBA in Business Administration and Economics in 1998.
 That same year, Bokoko earned a certificate of British Law at the University of Manchester and completed a MA in International Relations at the City College of New York in 2003.